Skip to main content

 • Advanced: Allows the user to customize the transition frequency between the wave solver and the geometrical solver.
 It also allows for changing the number of rays the geometrical solver sends out, amongst other advanced features.

-A popup will show more information about the key properties of the simulation.
-Press ’Start’ when you’re ready to run the simulation.
+Select Default and click on “Run”.
+A popup will show information about the key properties of the simulation:

-After starting the simulation, you can safely exit the “Simulation run” popup window and work within Treble as normal while the calculations take place in the cloud.
+After starting the simulation, you can safely minimize the “Simulation run” popup window and work within Treble as normal while the calculations take place in the cloud.
 You can stop a simulation at any point by clicking on “Cancel”.

 6. Results and analysis